Alignak-monitoring-contrib/alignak-backend/docs/intro.rst

     * Alignak adds/updates hosts and services states in the backend
     * end user (webui, command line...) can get this information

+* timeseries for perfdata

+    * send perfdata to graphite/carbon
+    * send perfdata to influxdb